-All communication is monitored in Qatar, but especially individual Christians suspected of being involved in proselytism are highly likely to be specifically targeted for surveillance.
+All forms of communication are monitored in Qatar, but individual Christians suspected of being involved in proselytism are highly likely to be specifically targeted for closer surveillance.

 Block 3.7: Christians have been pressured by their community to renounce their faith.
 (3.50 points)